percona/pmm/source/dashboards/dashboard-mysql-overview.rst

 The thread_cache_size metric informs how many threads the server should cache to reuse.
 When a client disconnects, the client's threads are put in the cache if the cache is not full.
-It is autosized in |mysql| 5.6.8 and above (capped to 100).
+It is autosized in MySQL 5.6.8 and above (capped to 100).

 Requests for threads are satisfied by reusing threads taken from the cache if